rishabhsai/briefly/README.md

   Briefly retains your unique tone, voice, and content rhythm, making the newsletter truly yours.

 - **Zero Effort Publishing**
-  No writing or formatting required—just connect your socials (LinkedIn, X/Twitter, Instagram, TikTok) and get your newsletter.
+  No writing or formatting required—just connect your socials (LinkedIn, X, Instagram, YouTube) and get your newsletter.

 - **Export Anywhere**
   Download your newsletter in PDF, HTML, or Substack-ready formats with a single click.